afeins19/obsdian/classNotes/(472) Operating Systems/Processes/Process Operations.md

 there are two main ways in which the address space of a child process can be managed.

 ##### Complete duplication
-- duplicating the entire processes even the program counter (**note that this is not copy the code itself**)
+- duplicating the entire processes even the program counter (**note that this does not copy the code itself**)
 - the only difference in this case is between the child and parent process is their PIDs (child is given a unique PID)
 - after making a copy, the PID of child process is returned in the parent, and **0 is returned in the child** -> that is how we distinguish between parent and child